Table of Contents

 Must be registered with the Utah Division of Professional Licensing (DOPL).

-Must be enrolled in a plumbing apprenticeship program or be working for a licensed master plumber, licensed residential master plumber, licensed journeyman plumber, licensed residential journeyman plumber.
+Must be enrolled in a plumbing apprenticeship program or be working for a licensed master plumber, licensed residential master plumber, licensed journeyman plumber, or licensed residential journeyman plumber.

 Must file an application and submit appropriate fees.